Lab 3: Trunk Wall Part II | Heart | Respiratory System

 In this lab, you will examine the muscles of respiration, lungs, heart, and roots of the great vessels.
 The lungs function for the exchange of oxygen and carbon dioxide between the alveoli and the blood.
 Our muscles of respiration allow us to inhale and exhale by expanding and diminishing the space in our thoracic cavity and, in turn, our lungs.
 The heart pumps blood throughout our body, carrying oxygen and nutrients to our tissues, carrying waste products away from our tissues, and much more.

 You will have the opportunity to examine preserved human heart and lung tissue in this lab.
-Treat these specimens with care and respect.
-As with all of the human specimens that we will view in this lab, we have the opportunity to examine them because the donors and their families were generous enough to allow us to learn from them.
+Treat this Donor tissue with care and respect.
+As with all of the human tissue that we will view in this lab, we have the opportunity to examine them because the donors and their families were generous enough to allow us to learn from them.
 Appreciate how great this opportunity is, and give them the respect that they deserve.

 Lab Activity 1: Muscles of Respiration – digital atlas